Did You Know The Holiday Season is Also Heart Attack Season?

 - Avoid “food comas”

 How many times have you overeaten and gone into a “food coma”?
 My hand is raised… guilty!
 Eating a big, high-fat meal diverts blood from the heart to the digestive system and can actually trigger a heart attack, angina or heart-related chest pain.
 Pace yourself.
-Try a small bit of items and you can always have left overs tomorrow.
+Try a few items and you can always have leftovers tomorrow.

 - Put healthy food on the menu